jocelynjoel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 task 15 encodes and decodes text using the rot13 encryption.
 Assume ASCII. task 16 prints every other line from the input, starting with the first line.

+task 17 adds the two numbers stored in the environment variables WATER and STIR and prints the result.